devwithprajwal/azure-terraform/README.md

-##  Terraform AWS Deployment via GitHub Actions
+##  Terraform Azure Deployment via GitHub Actions

-This repository uses **GitHub Actions** to automatically deploy infrastructure on **AWS using Terraform**.
+This repository uses **GitHub Actions** to automatically deploy infrastructure on **Azure using Terraform**.

 ---

 ###  Workflow Summary

-- Sets up Terraform to manage cloud resources safely using an S3 bucket
+- Sets up Terraform to manage cloud resources safely using an Azure Storage Account

-- Logs in to AWS using secret keys saved in GitHub
+- Logs in to Azure using secret keys saved in GitHub

 - Automatically stores an secret value in secret manager and statefile in S3 bucket